Help Wanted: Alabama's Rural Health Care Crisis

 June 6, 2018 marks fifty years since the death of Robert F. Kennedy.
 Reporters covering his campaign for the Democratic Presidential nomination established the RFK Journalism Awards, which recognize coverage of the disadvantaged, or victims of social injustice.
 APR is honored to join the 2018 RFK laureates with our documentary "Help Wanted: Alabama's Rural Health Care Crisis."
+The news team's effort will also be recognized with the National Edward R. Murrow award in New York City next month.
 Pat D.

 “I hurt so bad, and I just stayed in bed like, for years I stayed in bed.
 I couldn’t get out of bed.
 I couldn’t wait on myself.”